-For nonintegrated applications, once a file has been recalled from the cloud tier to the active tier, a minimum of 14 days must elapse before the file is eligible for data movement.
+- (i) Note: For nonintegrated applications, once a file has been recalled from the cloud tier to the active tier, a minimum of 14 days must elapse before the file is eligible for data movement.
 After 14 days, normal data movement processing will occur for the file.
-This restriction does not apply to integrated applications.

-For data-movement, nonintegrated applications configure an age-based data movement policy on the Data Domain system to specify which files get migrated to the cloud tier, and this policy applies uniformly to all files in an MTree.
+The file now has to wait the age-threshold or age-range to move back to the cloud as this time the ptime will be examined rather than the mtime.
+This restriction does not apply to integrated applications. - (i) Note: For data-movement, nonintegrated applications configure an age-based data movement policy on the Data Domain system to specify which files get migrated to the cloud tier, and this policy applies uniformly to all files in an MTree.
 Integrated applications use an application-managed data movement policy, which lets you identify specific files to be migrated to the cloud tier.